-I tiptoed through dewy grass very early capturing pre-dawn in all her rosy pink and cornflower blue glory.
+Nikon in hand, I tiptoed through dewy grass capturing pre-dawn in all her rosy pink and cornflower blue glory.

-Click after click of my digital shutter melded with the crickets, giant whirring sprinklers and the intermittent tweets of other early risers whose delicate morning salutations peppered with delight delighted me.
-I felt welcome into their stillness, yet late.
+Click after click of my digital shutter melded with the crickets, giant whirring sprinklers and intermittent tweets.
+Their delicate morning salutations welcomed me into the stillness.
 They owned the dawn.

 After all, they were present through the night watch and I, the newcomer.

-This pre-dawn show was merely the opening act for Mister Radiance who would soon steal the stage.
-This time was no competition for her light; its glory held its own.
+This pre-dawn show was the opening act for Mister Radiance who would soon captivate the stage.
+This twilight was no competition for her light; its glory held its own.

 My heart fully engaged in enjoyment of the moment.
-Now this was a reason to awaken and rise from slumber at 6:00 am!
+Truly this was a reason to awaken and rise from slumber at 6:00 am!

-Photo shoot now complete, I gingerly step off the grass onto my concrete patio, only to notice my feet were wet.
-Two tiny green blades clung to my feet like souvenirs.
+Photo shoot now complete, I gingerly step from the grass onto my concrete patio, only to notice the two tiny green blades clinging to my feet like souvenirs.

-I smiled, not even remembering the last time I felt dew on my tootsies.
+I smiled, not remembering the last time I felt dew on my tootsies.
 At that moment, I could hear Him whisper, “Meet me in the garden” and I smiled inwardly at His voice.
 I knew God was there, because dawn is His neighborhood.
 He is the rising Sun, the great Light that shines so brightly we must shield our eyes from His glare.
-As Psalm 104 describes, “O Lord my God, You are very great; You are clothed with splendor and majesty, covering Yourself with light as with a cloak, stretching out heaven like a tent curtain.”
+“O Lord my God, You are very great; You are clothed with splendor and majesty, covering Yourself with light as with a cloak, stretching out heaven like a tent curtain” (Psalm 104).